ccomeaux/boardgamegeek4android/SyncLogic.md

 ## Buddies
 ### List
-  * Fetches the users's entire list of buddies - both adding and removing buddies
+  * Fetches the user's entire list of buddies - both adding and removing buddies
   * Only syncs every 3 days (not every 8 hours)
 ### Stale
   * Updates the oldest user (the user that hasn't been updated in the longest)